What is a Requirements Traceability Matrix (RTM)?

 - Fill in the traceability matrix.

-There are six key benefits of using a traceability matrix.
+There are six key benefits of using a requirements traceability matrix.

 - Get visibility across development.